BBUK/Bell-Boy/README.md

 # Bell-Boy
 NEW VERSION IMMINENT - THIS REPOSITORY CONTAINS A GREAT DEAL OF CODE AND INFORMATION IN FLUX BETWEEN VERSIONS SO SHOULD NOT BE RELIED UPON

-This repository contains the code for the Bell-Boy Project.
+This repository contains the code and hardware design for the Bell-Boy Project.

 The Bell-Boy is a device used to measure how hard a person pulls on a tower bell rope.
 I hope it will be a useful training aid.